 1.5.1 Costs

 As a startup app, developing this software could cost about $50,000.00.
-Besides the cost to develop it, other costs could come from working out the business and legal agreements with third-party companies.
+Besides the cost of developing, other costs could come from working out the business and legal agreements with third-party companies.
 Additionally, once the software is up and running, there will be costs for maintenance, customer support, adding databases, tighter security measures, employee payments, etc. These costs could become a monthly cost could be a monthly cost that depends on the number of users and popularity of the application.

 Developing costs